 “…I find them really emotional because one of the things that’s so interesting for me about your work is that it always has this presence of collectivity, communality and multiplicity happening.
 There’s always a central connecting thing, whether that’s an object or the jelly-like surface you have in these drawings – there’s something that can be gathered around and then transformed by the presence of other people.
 I really love how in these works, while you don’t have a physical breath, or physical bodies present because it’s a work on paper, that sense of gathering remains, even if it’s in the realm of a potential gathering, a potential togetherness.
 I find that really moving and really hopeful.
 I think we’re all trying to envision other possible ways of existence that we didn’t have to before and it’s almost like this is a strategy for that, which I really appreciate being able to see… “.
-From a conversation with Amy Lay-Pettifer about these drawings, and their connection to my sculptural performative sound practice and workshops.
-Full interview is on the Aleph Contemporary website.
+From an interview with Amy Lay-Pettifer.